JeroenBoersma/docker-compose-development/README.md

 ## Xdebug
 Xdebug is enabled with support for remote debugging on your local machine.
 It will try to connect to the host `172.17.0.1:9000` by default.
-MAke sure to add a file mapping in your IDE:
+Make sure to add a file mapping in your IDE:
 `./workspace/customer/project` => `/data/customer/project`

 # But wait, there is more!